tiffchannn/vibesCheck/README.md

 ## Join or login to account
 Users can create personalized accounts for Vibe Check.
+- Email pattern validations are verified through regex.
+- Utilized Bcrypt and hashing to secure and validate passwords.
+- Created customized validations into models to ensure data and formatting was accurate prior to persisting data.
+- Display errors in real time based on user's input for mismatched password, age restrictions, and duplicate emails.

 ![alt text](https://media.giphy.com/media/0HbFE2Tg37onBCgmxg/giphy.gif)

 ## Search and add songs or artists to your account
 Manually add or search for songs to add to account.
 If using search, songs found will be automatically added to the users music collection and can be added to playlists.
+- When adding songs manually, backend validations are enforced to determine duplicate entries, song title and artist name length.
+- Song searches are fueled by the **Spotify API**, using their database to browse through artists and songs.
+- All songs searched, can be added into pre-existing playlists via dropdown menu or liked by clicking on a heart emoji.

 ![alt text](https://media.giphy.com/media/konPkCd5ariB04Otgz/giphy.gif)